 The most efficient way to access the latest consumer price inflation data and briefing on the ONS website is via the CPI key figure on the homepage.

-To help users further, very detailed CPI data are now available including the individual price quotes and item indices that underpin the CPI.
-Please note, the data that are published are at a level which means that no individual retailer or service provider will be able to be identified.
-Previously the data published covered January 1996 to September 2013.
-The data for October to December 2013 are also now available.
+To further help users, very detailed CPI data are now available including the individual price quotes and item indices that underpin the CPI.
+Please note, that the data that are published are at a level which means that no individual retailer or service provider will be able to be identified.
+Previously the data published covered January 1996 to June 2013.
+The data for July to September 2013 are also now available.
 These data are updated once a quarter with around a two month lag with the latest CPI publication.
-For example, the data will next be updated when the May 2014 CPI is published on 17 June 2014, at which point the detailed data published will be extended to March 2014.
+For example, the data will next be updated when the February 2014 CPI is published on 25 March 2014, at which point the detailed data published will be extended to December 2013.

 Internationally, the CPI is known as the Harmonised Index of Consumer Prices (HICP).
 HICPs are calculated in each Member State of the European Union according to rules specified in a series of European regulations developed by the European Commission (Eurostat) in conjunction with the EU Member States.
-Eurostat released figures for the Harmonised Index of Consumer Prices (HICP) for the month of February 2014 for EU Member States, together with an EU average, on 17 March 2014.
+Eurostat releases figures for the Harmonised Index of Consumer Prices (HICP) for the month of January 2014 for EU Member States, together with an EU average, on 24 February 2014.
 A summary of the latest European data is available from Eurostat’s database tables.
-Further information on HICP for the European Union, Euro area and other EU Member States is available from Eurostat's HICP web page.
+Further information on HICP for the European Union, Eurozone and other EU Member States is available from Eurostat's HICP web page.

 Methods - CPI and other measures of inflation